[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 Anti-mask protesters pose challenge for EU authorities

-The past four weeks have seen a sudden flare-up in anti-mask and coronavirus-denier protests in European cities.
+The past four weeks have seen a flare-up in anti-mask and corona-denier protests in European cities.

 There is a risk these will grow as EU states re-impose hygiene measures due to a second wave of infections - posing a danger to public order and health.